WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/talk-proposals/cog-x-april-2020.md

 - _Breadth of domain application_

 Open source development, citizen-science, and participatory science are three fields of rapidly expanding growth, opportunity, and debate.
-This talk will present recent findings from a research project occupying a unique point at their intersection.
+This talk will present recent findings from Austistica, a research project that occupies a unique point at their intersection.

 This project is currently developing a citizen-science platform which will be used to collect data on sensory processing and autism.
 Experiencing sensory processing differences compared to the wider population is a diagnostic criterium of autism – and its prevalence is supported by numerous lab-based studies.